 - MDMA (ecstasy)

 - LSD (acid)

 - psilocybins (magic mushrooms)

--effect of some types of medication, or as a result of an overdose of that medication.
+In rare situations, psychosis can also occur as a side effect of some types of medication or as a result of an overdose of that medication.

-Never stop taking a prescribed medication unless advised to do so by your GP or another qualified healthcare professional who is responsible for your care.
+Never stop taking a prescribed medication unless advised to do so by your GP or another qualified healthcare professional responsible for your care.